openplanet-nl/nadeoapi-docs/docs/index.md

 ## Responsible usage

 All game APIs are to be used responsibly.
 Nadeo/Ubisoft **can and will ban your accounts/IPs** if they detect any disruptive (sending too many requests too fast) or any other malicious behavior.
+There are no official rate limits, but Nadeo developers have said in the past that the upper limit of acceptable usage is at about two requests/second for short-term bursts.
+If you are planning to send a lot of requests throughout a long period of time (for bulk operations or semi-live monitoring), you should reduce the frequency of requests.

 Make sure you send along a useful `User-Agent` header that includes what your project is, who you are (your name or some username/handle), and how to contact you (your email address).
 For example: